DeborahK/MovieHunter-communication/MH-3/README.md

 # MovieHunter-communication
-Code for my talks on Angular component communication.
+Code for my talks on Angular component communication: Data caching service with Subject/BehaviorSubject.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server